In 2025, a record £60 billion worth of public sector contracts were awarded through framework agreements.

 But how do you find them?
 How can you see which frameworks will offer the most relevant opportunities, which ones your competitors have secured places on, or which ones offer the most valuable contracts?

-This blog breaks down how and where to find public sector frameworks, both through publically open avenues and through Tussell's dedicated Frameworks reporting.
+This blog breaks down how and where to find public sector frameworks, both through publicly open avenues and through Tussell's market-leading framework analytics.

 A framework is an agreement established between one or more public sector buyer and one or more supplier.